DrC0okie/HEIG_CLD_Labo2/README.md

 The response time graphs are saved from JMeter.
 We didn't know how to resize the graphs to make them more readable.

+### Environment

+Please note that the following load tests have been done with a laptop on a WIFI connection, that adds a significant amount of latency in the requests and responses.

 ### Check that the load balancer works

 We began to send 3 requests to the load balancer to see if the requests are sent to our 2 different instances.